Quantum transport in quasi-periodic lattice systems in presence of B\"uttiker probes: Introduction

 Quasi-periodic lattice systems reside between a completely disordered system and a periodically ordered system.
 Such systems can offer a lot of interesting and intriguing transport properties even in low dimensions \citep{Aubry2, Harper, Commensurate_AAH,GAAH_mobility_edge,Pandit83, Sumilan, Modak}.
 Recent remarkable experimental realizations of quasi periodic systems in various cold atom platforms \cite{I_bloch_experiment, zilberberg1,zilberberg2,GAAH_experiment, expt1,expt2,expt3,AAH-expt-Silberberg,mobility_edge_expt} have triggered intense theoretical research activities to understand the underlying dynamical and steady-state transport properties.
 Moreover, some new studies in this context have further revealed the potential of realising highly efficient quantum devices such as quantum rectifiers, thermoelectric engines by carefully exploiting the exotic transport properties \cite{device-1, device-2, quasi-periodic_rectifier, quasi-periodic-rectifier3}.

 The popular quasi-periodic lattice systems, namely, the Aubry-Andr\'e-Harper (AAH), its generalised version GAAH model and the Fibonacci model \cite{Fibonacci-first,Fibonacci-second} have been studied extensively in the context of boundary driven dissipative quantum transport \citep{Archak_phase_diagram, Archak_AAH, Madhumita_GAAH, Madhumita_readout,Varma_quasi_periodic,interaction_quasi_periodic,interaction_Fibonacci}.
 Further studies have started to emerge to understand the environment induced effects on transport \cite{dephasing_disorder,dephasing-interaction1, dephasing_spin_interaction2, dephasing_interaction3, Landi-latest,ENQT1,buttikerdephase,dephasing_dubi} in such systems.
 Very recently, following the local Lindblad master equation formalism, the steady-state transport properties due to dephasing noise were analyzed for AAH and Fibonacci models \cite{Landi-latest}.
-This approach was however limited to infinite temperature and weak system-environment coupling limit.
 Following a similar approach, the effect of dephasing noise on transport was studied in presence of mobility edge \cite{ENQT1}.
-Another recent work \cite{buttikerdephase} focused on understanding thermoelectric transport properties for Fibonacci type model using the first principle B{\"u}ttiker voltage-temperature probe approach, \cite{Bu-1,Bu-2,Bu-3,Bu-4} where it was shown that noise induced processes can lead to a better thermoelectric performance in certain regimes of transport.
-Note that, such a B{\"u}ttiker probe technique was used extensively in the past to understand effective many-body transport properties in setups like molecular junctions \cite{molecular_dephasing1, molecular_dephasing2, molecular_dephasing3, molecular_dephasing4, segal-probe-1,segal-probe-2,segal-probe-3,malay}, quantum dots \cite{Bedkihal2013}, lattice models of oscillators \cite{Pastawski, Roy-1,self-2-Abhishek} etc.
+Apart from this approach, another popular way to incorporate environment effects is the B{\"u}ttiker probe technique.
+Such a technique is used extensively to understand effective many-body transport properties in setups like molecular junctions \cite{molecular_dephasing1, molecular_dephasing2, molecular_dephasing3, molecular_dephasing4, segal-probe-1,segal-probe-2,segal-probe-3,malay}, quantum dots \cite{Bedkihal2013}, lattice models of oscillators, spins, fermions, excitons \cite{Pastawski, Roy-1,self-2-Abhishek, dephasing_dubi} etc. Very recently authors in Ref. \cite{buttikerdephase} extended the B{\"u}ttiker probe approach to analyze thermoelectric transport properties in Fibonacci type quasi-periodic models \cite{Bu-1,Bu-2,Bu-3,Bu-4} and pointed out that environment induced processes can lead to a better thermoelectric performance in certain regimes of transport.
+However a clear understanding of transport and thermoelectric properties for other types of quasi-periodic systems such as the AAH and the GAAH model (quasi-periodic system with a single-particle mobility edge) following the B{\"u}ttiker probe approach is still missing.